Open G tuning

 Open chord shapes

-Finally, let's look on some open chords in open G tuning.
+Here are some additional open chords in open G tuning:

 This was an introduction about chords in open G tuning.
 This video could be recommended if you want to learn more chords and ideas on how to apply them.